 We are confronted with a world filled with problems and crises.
-It is not uncommon to wonder, “How are things going to change?”
+It is not uncommon to wonder, “How are things going to get better?”
 “What is the role of one person in making positive change happen in the world?”

-Jewish teachers and students have asked these questions thousands of years.
+Jewish teachers and students have asked these questions for thousands of years.
 They have come up with a tradition rich in guidance, wisdom, and inspiration.
-We are heirs to an approach that realizes the human being is created in the Divine image, possessing enormous potential to realize values of holiness, kindness, justice and peace.
-Yet, despite, our best efforts, we are sometimes hampered in our ability to act from the wells of goodness that each of us possesses.
+We are heirs to an approach that realizes the human being is created in the Divine image, possessing enormous potential to realize values of holiness, kindness, justice, and peace.
+Yet, despite our best efforts, we are sometimes hampered in our ability to act from the wells of goodness that each of us possesses.

 We, at the Institute, have been introduced to mindfulness meditation as a path that can support and sustain our Jewish lives and the fulfillment of our Jewish values.
 We are dedicated to introducing this practice into the Jewish world for several reasons: